 Enzon hopes that as many stockholders as possible will personally attend the Annual Meeting.
 Whether or not you plan to attend the Annual Meeting, please complete the enclosed proxy card and sign, date and return it promptly so that your shares will be represented.
 Sending in your proxy will not prevent you from voting in person at the Annual Meeting.

 By order of the Board of Directors,

-/s/ John A. Caruso John A. Caruso, Secretary
+John A. Caruso, Secretary

-Piscataway, New Jersey October 31, 1997
+Piscataway, New Jersey October , 1997

 ENZON, INC.

 PROXY STATEMENT